zhanglivy/WarehouseReceiptDoubleChannel/README.md

 - Using the Fabric test network

-  Please refer to the site to install and finish the operation of fabric-test network.
+  Please refer to the site to use Fabric test network.
   https://hyperledger-fabric.readthedocs.io/en/release-2.5/test_network.html.

-  Then go to the next step.
+  After sucessful operation of Fabric test network, please go to the next step.

 - Download WarehouseReceiptDoubleChannel.
 Place it in upper level directory of fabric-samples.